imdusa/imdusa.github.io/_talks/ASE_Panel_2021.md

 ---
-title: "Panel I: Artificial Intelligence - Friend or Foe: a pro/con debate about the value of Artificial Intelligence (AI) in surgical education and assessment”"
+title: "Panel I: Artificial Intelligence - Friend or Foe: a pro/con debate about the value of Artificial Intelligence (AI) in surgical education and assessment"
 collection: talks
 type: "Panelist"
 permalink: /talks/ASE_Panel_2021